The Diderot Effect, Why We Buy Things We Do Not Need

 6. Massive Advertising.

-I am always amazed at the amount of advertising I see the moment I enter malls or the downtown area of any major city.
-We are bombarded with a massive amount of advertising in every aspect of our lives.
+I am always amazed at the amount of advertising I see when I enter malls or the downtown area of any major city.
+We are bombarded with massive advertising in every aspect of our lives.
 I assume it works.

 This advertising is designed to make people believe their lives will be complete if they purchase these products or services.
 Capitalism is at the bottom of this massive amount of advertisements.
 The promise of capitalism and these advertisements are lies.